-16. The 6 digit code that you see is the 2nd factor for authentication that you will use while logging into your exchange account.
-This code is also dynamic as it keeps changing on a regular basis for increased security.
+16. The 6-digit code that you see is the 2nd factor for authentication that you will use while logging into your exchange account.
+This code is also dynamic as it keeps regularly changing for increased security.

-17. Once this is set up, click on ‘Next Step’ on your Binance Account.
+17. Once set up, click on ‘Next Step’ on your Binance Account.

 Importance of Saving your 2FA backup Account Key

 Now that you know how to set up Google Authentication, it is crucial to understand the importance of preserving your 2FA backup Key.
-Almost in the 90% cases when setting up 2FA, you will be given the backup key (As we have seen above) and it’s important for you to save it securely.
-Do not save it on Google docs or Gmail or a place which can easily be hacked.
+Almost in 90% of cases, when setting up 2FA, you will be given the backup key (As we have seen above), and it’s important for you to save it securely.
+Do not save it on Google docs or Gmail or a place that can easily be hacked.

-Make sure that you have a hard copy of such a Key stored somewhere safe at all times.
+Make sure you have a hard copy of such a Key stored somewhere safe.
 Here are some important points to note in this regard:

-- Such Keys are in place to improve the security of your account and reduce the probability of Identity Thefts.
+- Such Keys are in place to improve the security of your account and reduce the probability of Identity Theft.

 - You may not be able to recover your account if you end up losing both your phone and this Key.
 This means that your whole cryptocurrency portfolio will end up being behind bars for life with no possible access.

-- In the case your exchange does allow you to raise a ticket with the support team to recover your account, the process is very tedious and may take several days to process.
-This means loss of valuable trading opportunities at the least and a negative feedback from the support team at the worst.
+- If your exchange allows you to raise a ticket with the support team to recover your account, the process is very tedious and may take several days.
+This means loss of valuable trading opportunities at the least and negative feedback from the support team at the worst.

-- If you ever change your phone, using this 2FA backup key, you will be able to move your 2FA to a new phone.
+- If you ever change your phone, using this 2FA backup key, you can move your 2FA to a new phone.

 Conclusion: Setting up 2FA using Google Authenticator App

-Writing this tutorial took me more than 3 hours and I believe it’s an important piece for anyone’s online security.
-It may take only 2-3 times before you get accustomed with using Authenticator app to log in to your exchange and email account and it will be hardened your security by multiple folds.
+Writing this tutorial took me more than 3 hours, and I believe it’s an important piece for anyone’s online security.
+It may take only 2-3 times before you get accustomed to using the Authenticator app to log in to your exchange and email account, and it will be hardened your security by multiple folds.

-Especially with a lot of new users (not so tech savvy) getting into this crazy crypto frenzy, using 2FA is a must.
-I will look forward to hearing your experience of setting up the Google Authenticator app for your account.
-Also, it would be great if you share this tutorial with other friends who are into the crypto world and yet unaware of the risk of getting hacked.
+Especially with many new users (not so tech savvy) getting into this crazy crypto frenzy, using 2FA is a must.
+I look forward to hearing about your experience setting up the Google Authenticator app for your account.
+Also, please share this tutorial with other friends who are into the crypto world and yet unaware of the risk of getting hacked.